-PubMed and IEEE Xplore search terms
+PubMed and IEEE Xplore search terms:

-(((((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND (((((("toxicity") OR "health effects") NOT "cancer") NOT "tumor") OR "organ") AND "cell") Filters: Publication date from 1993/01/01
+((((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND (((((("toxicity") OR "health effects") NOT "cancer") NOT "tumor") OR "organ") AND "cell") Filters: Publication date from 1993/01/01

-The inclusion criteria were 1) exposure/independent variable as exposure to Wi-Fi, radio wave frequency, electromagnetic radiation, or radio frequency radiation; 2) outcome/dependent variable as biological changes in body, both at organ and cellular levels; 3) included human subject/participants; and 4) published during or after 1993.
-Studies were excluded if they were 1) studies without abstract, 2) non-peer-reviewed articles, 3) animals or vitro studies, and 4) articles not available in English.
+The inclusion criteria were:

+- 1. Exposure or independent variable as exposure to Wi-Fi, radio wave frequency, electromagnetic radiation, or radiofrequency radiation - 2.
+Outcome or dependent variable as biological changes in the body, both at the organ and cellular levels - 3.
+Included human subject or participants, and - 4.
+Published during or after 1993.

+Studies were excluded if they were:

+- 1. Studies without abstract

+- 2. Non-peer-reviewed articles

+- 3. Animals or in vitro studies, or

+- 4. Articles not available in English.

 A search of the two databases found 398 articles.
 After removing duplicate articles, 320 articles remained.
 Upon review of the 320 article titles and abstracts of found articles, 143 articles met the inclusion criteria.
-OHA also found 49 relevant articles that were cited in the above studies for a total of 192 full text articles.
-Review of the articles resulted in 52 articles that OHA reviewed.
+OHA also found 49 relevant articles that were cited in the above studies for a total of 192 full-text articles.
+A review of the articles resulted in OHA reviewing 52 articles.